8ctopus/paypal-sandbox/README.md

 The demo when started automatically lists all existing products, plans and webhooks.

-If you never used the PayPal REST api before, you will need to create a product, a plan and a webhook before you can use subscriptions.
+Once started, you can place an order (use the ngrok url as return url) For subscriptions, if you never used the PayPal REST api before, you will need to create a product, a plan and a webhook first.

 ## debugging